SenseTecnic/node-red-contrib-users/README.md

 Clicking "show advanced settings" inside the users config tab will display custom options for the default URL and JWT.
 These should be left alone unless you know what you're doing.

 **Base URL path** - the base path used for the default login and logout endpoints.
 Default: `/users`.
+This is NOT your http node URL.

 **JWT cookie name** - name of the browser cookie used to store the json web token.